FAST FACTSNew to the District? Click here to locate the school your child will attend. Click here to download list of schools

 Alternative education programs and credit recovery opportunities

-Extended learning opportunities during the summer and winter break for students in grades 2-1
+Extended learning opportunities during the summer for students in grades 2-1

 Early childhood education programs and after-school student enrichment and child care program

 Computers and wireless internet access in every classroom and lab

 21st century technology used across the curriculum

 Professional Learning Communities and staff development opportunities for teachers